kdaily/aws-cdk-guide/doc_source/work-with-cdk-python.md

 ```

 **Tip**
-You don't need to explicitly synthesize stacks before deploying them; `cdk deploy` performs this step for you to make sure your latest code gets deployed\.
+You do not need to explicitly synthesize stacks before deploying them; `cdk deploy` performs this step for you to make sure your latest code gets deployed\.

 For full documentation of the `cdk` command, see [AWS CDK Toolkit \(`cdk` command\)](cli.md)\.